DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ![Dashboard create a new app](../assets/images/2018-03-20_CreateNewAppDashboard.png) **Figure 1.** Create a new app in the Windows Developer Dashboard.

-This is really just a step that allows you to reserve a name for your app.
+This is really just a step that allows you to reserve a name for your app and to get an ID and secret code to associate your UWP app with an Azure Function application.

 ## Associating a UWP App with the Microsoft Store